functorz-tech/momen_doc/actions/ai/vector-storage.md

 2. Configuration Steps
 - On AI congifuration page, under Contexts section,select the target data table.
-- Click the filter icon next to the data table.
+- Click the filter icon when hovering on a data table.
 - In the right-side configuration panel, add a Sort setting:
   - Sorting Field: Choose the vector-enabled field.
   - Sorting Method: Select either Cosine Distance or Euclidean Distance.